 What is Citizen Science?

-The London Prosperity Board research projects are co-designed and implemented with citizen scientists; people who live and work in the research sites, who are trained and employed to work as members of the research team.
+London Prosperity Board research projects are co-designed and carried out with citizen scientists - people who live and work in the neighbourhoods where research is taking place, and who are trained and employed by IGP to work as members of the research team.

 Akbar Khan - Akbar has been a Bromley By Bow resident all his life.
 He is currently in his second year of studying for an Accounting and Finance degree.
 He works in the community as a trustee of Factory East Boxing Charity, which he describes as the place he first felt important in within his community.

 Ivy Tanzila - Ivy has lived in Tower Hamlets since birth.
 She is a career coach with over eight years’ experience working with young people, the homeless, single parents, people with physical/mental health difficulties, migrants and refugees, over 50s and individuals of all educational and skills backgrounds, working across a range of boroughs spanning London.
 As a result, she has a strong knowledge of the issues and barriers facing the local community in reaching prosperity.

 Miriam Chapman - Miriam moved to Tower Hamlets in September 2016 to take part in the Year Here Fellowship (postgraduate course in social innovation).
 As part of this she worked in the digital inclusion team at the Bromley by Bow Centre and helped to set up a community cafe in Hounslow.
 Alongside the Prosperous Communities project with UCL she is trying her hand at social entrepreneurship and hoping she can create her own community-centred job!